JonMS95/C_Static_Librares/README.md

 - **-o**: it tells which the output is going to be.
 - **prog**: or sumProg in our case, is the name of the executable file that’s the output of the command.

-Once we’ve done all of this, the executable file may be used by using some command line parameters, so (once we are working with the command line) if we type:
+Once we’ve done all of this, the executable file may be used by writting some command line parameters, so (once we are working with the command line) if we type:

 **sumProg.exe 6 4**

 **subtractProg.exe 6 4**

 The output will be the sum or subtraction of the provided numbers (10 for the addition, 2 for the subtraction).
 As we only allow two numbers to be passed as input parameters apart from the name of the executable, another message will be displayed in that case, telling the user that only two additional parameters can be used with the current program[^3].